c64lib/gradle-retro-assembler-plugin/README.md

 Gradle Wrapper is a recommended way to distribute sources of your projects.
 When Gradle Wrapper is installed in your project, other people does not need to have Gradle installed locally.
 Gradle Wrapper takes care on downloading appropriate Gradle version during build and then executing it using `build.gradle` file.
 Actually only Java Environment (JDK) is necessary to build such projects.

+With Gradle Wrapper build can be run using `gradlew` command:

+    gradlew clean build

+or

+    ./gradlew clean build

+under linux-like OS.

 Read how to install Gradle Wrapper in Gradle documentation: https://docs.gradle.org/current/userguide/gradle_wrapper.html